tadatitam/info-flow-experiments/AdFisher/examples/README.md

 - You can specify the *browser* to be either 'firefox' or 'chrome'.
 - The *log_file* specifies where the  log of the experiment is stored.
 - *unit_id* is the unique id assigned to a particular browser instance, and *treatment_id* records which treatment is applied to the browser instance.
 These are assigned by AdFisher are provided as inputs to this function.
 These are not to be modified by the user.
-- Set *headless* to True if you would like to run experiments in the headless mode.
+- Set *headless* to True if you would like to run experiments in the headless mode, i.e. having the browser units run in a virtual display buffer.
+If you set *headless* to False, browser instances will be launched in the display attached to the computer and will throw an error if it does not find a display (e.g. on a  computer cluster).
 - You can set a proxy with the *proxy* argument.
 If you do not want to use a proxy, set it to `None`, or simply do not specify it.

 You can create other classes (like GoogleAdsUnit) and create experimental units using them.